 The overall goal of this journal is to improve teaching and learning through provision of possible innovative teaching strategies and suggestions from all disciplines and for all people teaching in higher education.
 A compilation of all the teaching proposals into a journal issue allows others to learn about these ideas and adapt them.
-This online journal aims to recognize the efforts of individual graduate students striving to improve their own teaching, while also inspiring educators and educational support staff to implement new and exciting teaching innovations.
+This online journal aims to recognize the efforts of individuals striving to improve their own teaching, while also inspiring educators and educational developers to implement new and exciting teaching innovations.

 Manager, Educational Development

 Centre for Academic Excellence